MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 >The new Teams client **is not** available for the following during the preview phase:
 >
 >**Platforms:**  Mac, VDI, Web</br>
->**Customer segments:**  Special cloud (GCC High, DoD, Microsoft 365 operated by 21Vianet in China, Air-gapped), Consumer, Desktop running Windows 10 version 10.0.19041 or earlier
+>**Customer segments:**  </br>Government & Special cloud (GCC, GCC High, DoD, Air-gapped, Microsoft 365 operated by 21Vianet in China), Consumer, Desktop running Windows 10 version earlier than 10.0.19041

 >[!Tip]
 >Visit our [**Microsoft Adoption site**](https://aka.ms/newTeams) to learn about the new Teams!